GeyserExtensionists/GeyserModelEngine/README_EN.md

 <img src="docimg/hitbox.png" width="500">

-Otherwise BE players will see this hixbox ox
+Otherwise BE players will see this hixbox

 <img src="docimg/hitbox1.jpg" width="500">